Science KS1: Plant life cycles

 It explores common plant life cycles, showing how a seed becomes a plant and how new seeds are made.

-This video is an ideal tool to help pupils to explore what a plant life cycle is and how these change over the course of a plants life.
+This short film is an ideal tool to help pupils to explore what a plant life cycle is and how these change over the course of a plants life.

-From this video, pupils can explore and develop their own investigations into plant life cycle ideas to show different environmental factors such as warmth, light and water can impact on an plants ability to grow and reproduce.
+From this film, pupils can explore and develop their own investigations into plant life cycle ideas to show different environmental factors, such as warmth, light and water, can impact on an plants ability to grow and reproduce.

-Pupils can also use the video as a discussion tool to explore what changes in plants over time and why they think this happens.
+Pupils can also use the film as a discussion tool to explore what changes in plants over time and why they think this happens.

 Points for discussion: